 Be the squeaky wheel.
 If your insurance company denies a treatment option or says a specialist is not in-network, don't give up!
 Ask your clinician to help you appeal the decision, or appeal it yourself.
 In addition, many states have health advocacy offices that can help with insurance issues.
 Try reaching out to them for assistance if your appeal is unsuccessful.

-Specialized programs.
+Look into specialized programs.

 Large medical centers and hospitals sometimes offer immersive pain management programs on an inpatient or outpatient basis.
-These programs can help give you a jump-start on your pain management and provide you with a variety of resources for managing pain.
-Programs may last for a week, while others may be an entire month or longer.
+These programs can help give you a jumpstart on your pain management and provide you with a variety of resources for managing pain.
+These programs may last anywhere from one to eight weeks

 Consider clinical trials.

-If you are having a difficult time finding a treatment that works, consider finding a clinical trial.
+If you are having a difficult time finding a treatment that works, consider joining a clinical trial.
 These research studies often provide patients with access to cutting-edge therapies that are not available to the general public.
 Like with any treatment, they may have risks and side effects to consider.

 Share this list with your clinician.
 Talk to them about what options might make sense for your unique situation.
 As much as possible, start with low-risk, noninvasive options first, and always consider therapies in combination with one another.
-Please keep in mind this is not a conclusive list.

-SELF-MANAGEMENT STRATEGIES
+SELF-MANAGEMENT TECHNIQUES

 - O Activity restriction or modification

 - O Assistive devices or technologies

 - O Diet and nutrition

-- O Exercise and strengthening programs
+- O Exercise programs

-- Meditation and mindfulness
+- O Meditation and mindfulness

-- O Sleep hygiene
+- O Sleep hygiene (building habits and an environment that promotes healthy, consistent sleep)

-- O Support groups

-- Stress reduction techniques, including visualization or body scanning
+- O Stress reduction techniques

-- Stretching and mobility programs